Sermon: To Whom Honor Is Due

-I Timothy 1:17 Now to the King eternal, immortal, invisible, the only wise God, be honor and glory forever and ever.
+I Timothy 1:17 Now to the King eternal, immortal, invisible, to God who alone is wise, be honor and glory forever and ever.
 Amen.

 2. The term "honor" is also used in reference to Christ.

-John 5:23 That all men should honor the Son, even as they honor the Father.
-He that honors not the Son honors not the Father which has sent Him.
+John 5:23 That all men should honor the Son just as they honor the Father.
+He who does not honor the Son does not honor the Father who sent Him.

 3. It is used in reference to church officers.